 Introductory class to basic athletic training.
 Class will cover a variety of topics including anatomy, injury prevention, conditioning, healing, injury care, rehabilitation, and practical skills such as taping and wrapping.
-(CR-fall; CC & CR-spr)
+(CC-fall; CR-spr)

-HPER 2206 Introduction to Exercise Physiology & Kinesiology 3 credits
+HPER 2206 Introduction to Exercise Physiology, 4 credits

-This course introduces the study of physical movement, and provides students with an overview of the acute and chronic effects of physical activity and training on various systems of the body, including the musculoskeletal, cardiorespiratory, and nervous systems.
-This course is designed for the student pursuing a career in the fitness industry, a certificate in the proposed Fitness Specialist Program, as well as those interested in furthering their understanding of the effects of exercise on the mind and body.
+This course introduces the science behind physical movement, and provides students with an overview of the acute and chronic effects of physical activity and training on various systems of the body, including the musculoskeletal, cardiorespiratory and nervous systems.
+This course is designed for students pursuing a career in the fitness industry as well as those interested in furthering their understanding of the effects of exercise on the human body.
 Recommended Skills, Abilities, or Coursework: Basic understanding of anatomy and physiology as well as basic wellness concepts (including weight training, conditioning, and aerobic fitness).
 (Online-fall; CR-spr)

-HPER 2207 Fitness Testing & Exercise Prescription 3 credits \ Co-requisite: HPER 2206.
+HPER 2207 Fitness Testing & Exercise Prescription 3 credits Prerequisite: HPER 1200.

-This course provides an overview of how to assess cardio-respiratory endurance, muscular strength and endurance, flexibility, body fat, pulmonary function, and blood pressure and evaluate the results.
+This course provides an overview of how to assess cardiorespiratory endurance, muscular strength and endurance, flexibility, body fat, pulmonary function, and blood pressure and evaluate the results.
 Emphasis is placed on determining the appropriate test, conducting the test, evaluating the results, and creating an exercise program.
 This course is designed for the student pursuing a career in the fitness industry, a certificate in the proposed Fitness Specialist Program, as well as those interested in furthering their understanding of the effects of exercise on the mind and body.
 Recommended Skills, Abilities, or Coursework: Basic understanding of anatomy and physiology as well as basic wellness concepts (including weight training, conditioning, and aerobic fitness).(CR-spr)